groff_diff(7) — Linux manual page

 mode (compare with \a and \t).
 You can use it to ease the

 writing of nested macro definitions.
-It is also
+It is also convenient

-convenient to define strings containing escape sequences
+to define strings containing escape sequences that need to

-macro arguments), or which will be interpolated at varying
+arguments), or which will be interpolated at varying macro

-macro nesting depths.
+nesting depths.

 \f[fnt]